Gishen Debre Kerbe

 According to tradition, Gishen Debre Kerbe was one of the Ethiopian Orthodox Churches to receive piece of True Cross transported through Saint Helena of Constantinople, through which Meskel festival is the basis festivity of the church.
 According to some manuscripts of Ethiopian Orthodox, the piece of True Cross was brought by Emperor Zara Yaqob with whom Jesus crucified to "Gishen Amba" and buried under the church of God.
 The church is known for receiving mass pilgrimages per year.
 According to the World Health Organization (WHO) in 2010, the monastery received 350,000–500,000 pilgrims and tourists per each year.

 Church features

-Gishen Mariam is located 483 kilometers north of Addis Ababa in North Wollo Zone, and 3,019 meters above sea level in Ambassel woreda.
+Gishen Mariam is located 483 kilometers north of Addis Ababa in South Wollo Zone, and 3,019 meters above sea level in Ambassel woreda.
 It has an area of 26 hectares, and lies on mountainous region surrounded by hills.

 According to the World Health Organization (WHO) report in 2010, the church received 350,000–500,000 pilgrims and tourists per each year.